 “Permanent Collection,” a play directed by Arizona State University professor Charles St. Clair, is now performing at the Herberger Theater after opening at ASU West Campus in celebration of Black History Month, and it’s worth checking out.

-Co-produced by ASU West and the Herberger's iTheatre Collaborative, and written by Philadelphia playwright Thomas Gibbons, “Permanent Collection” follows the fictional story of Sterling North, the new director of the world-famous Morris Foundation art collection.
+Co-produced by ASU West and the Herberger's iTheatre Collaborative, and written by Philadelphia playwright Thomas Gibbons, “Permanent Collection” is based on true events at the Barnes Foundation, a Philadelphia institution.
+The story follows Sterling North, the new director of the fictional, world-famous Morris Foundation art collection.
 When North, a black man, stumbles upon some African pieces hidden in storage, he proposes to move eight significant works into the public gallery, which has not been updated for more than 50 years and is comprised of mostly white artists.

 Not everyone agrees with this change, however, and North suspects race plays a role.
 He is soon faced with a lawsuit from a former employee trying to preserve the permanent collection, all while trying to juggle mounting press coverage over racial tensions at the galleries.